CNAG-Biomedical-Informatics/pheno-ranker/README.md

 - Inter-cohort:

-    With `--r` argument for reference cohort and `--t` for the target cohort and the flag --mode inter-cohort
+    With `--cohorts` and a list of teh cohort files

 **Examples:**